onedata/onedata-documentation/doc/administering_onedata/auto_cleaning.md

 # Automatic replica cleaning

-As a prerequisite for understanding this section we advise to familiarize with the mechanism of [file-popularity](../administering_onedata/file_popularity.md).
+As a prerequisite for understanding this section, we advise to familiarize with the mechanism of [file-popularity](../administering_onedata/file_popularity.md).

 <!-- toc -->

 ## Concept

-In order to automate the process of maintaining the storage usage at a certain limit and ensuring that there is a space left for new replicas when performing continuous computations, the *auto-cleaning* mechanism has been introduced.
+The purpose of the *auto-cleaning* mechanism is to automatically maintain storage usage at a certain level and ensure that there is enough space for new replicas when performing continuous computations.
 The mechanism uses the statistics collected by the [file-popularity](../administering_onedata/file_popularity.md) to determine the least popular file replicas in the space and to evict them.